Design Systems as a way of working and not just a design file.

 Most importantly, teams moved from screen-by-screen execution toward shared foundations that supported iteration and scale.

-This work reinforced that design systems are not about control or consistency for their own sake.
+This work reinforced that design systems aren’t about control or consistency for their own sake.
 They’re about trust, shared understanding, and enabling teams to move forward together — especially in complex environments.